MartinPrograms/Discord-Gif-Favourites-Remover/readme.md

 This project provides a way to remove all gif favourites from a Discord user's settings by modifying the protobuf-encoded settings data.

+## Why?
+Discord for some unholy cursed reason does not allow you to remove gif favourites apart from individually unfavouriting them which is a tedious process if you have many.
+This script automates the process by directly modifying the protobuf data to remove all gif favourites in one go.

 ## Usage
 1. Clone it
 2. Install dependencies using `npm install`.